mechyai/RL-BCA/README.md

     - Actuator: [component_type, control_type, actuator_key]
     - Weather: [weather_name]

-Once this has been completed the meta-class, ***EmsPy***, has all it needs to build out the class to create various data collection/organization and dataframes attributes, as well as find the EMS handles from the ToCs, etc. It may be helpful to run this 'agent' object initialization and then review its contents to see all that the meta-class has created. *At this point, the simulation can be ran but nothing useful will happen, in terms of control and data collection, as no calling points, callback functions, or actuation functions have been defined.*
+Once this has been completed the meta-class, ***EmsPy***, has all it needs to build out the class to create various data collection/organization and dataframes attributes, as well as find the EMS handles from the ToCs, etc. It may be helpful to run this 'agent' object initialization and then review its contents to see all that the meta-class has created.

+***Note*** *: at this point, the simulation can be ran but nothing useful will happen (in terms of control or data collection) as no calling points, callback functions, or actuation functions have been defined.*

 **2.** Next, you must define the Calling Point & Actuation Function dictionary to enable callback functionality at runtime.
 This dictionary links a calling point(s) to a callback function(s) and arguments related to data/actuation update frequencies.
 This dictionary should be built one key-value at a time using: